khomesh24/powerline_install/README.md

 # Only for Fedora 26

-Script to install basic tools after fresh installation of Fedora
+Script to install basic tools after fresh installation of Fedora to ease the installation.

 ## How to use